cezarypiatek/cezarypiatek.github.io/src/content/post/the-art-of-designing-exceptions/index.md

 }
 ```

-When we run this function with enum value that is not covered in `case` section we got the exception with following message:
+When we run this function with enum value that is not covered in `case` section, we get the exception with following message:

 ```plaintext
 Exception of type 'System.ArgumentOutOfRangeException' was thrown.